How Frosts and Freezes Affect Your Flowers

 What do Japanese beetles look like?
 Close-up of metallic green beetles chewing a rose

-Japanese beetles are spreading along the Front Range of Colorado, including the metro Denver area, parts of Pueblo, Boulder and Ft.
-Collins.
+Japanese beetles are spreading along the Front Range of Colorado, including the metro Denver area, parts of Pueblo, Boulder and Fort Collins.

 So, what can you do about Japanese beetles?